-5.20 This policy establishes the key development principles for the planning and delivery of new development of 1,400 new homes and 8 Ha of business land to the East of Kenilworth over the plan period.
-The land comprises agricultural, recreational and other open land at Thickthorn and the sports pitches up to Glasshouse footpath and Southcrest Farm, as shown on the Concept Plan Map below.
+5.20 This policy establishes the community's development principles for the planning and delivery of new development of approximately 1,400 new homes and 8 Ha of business land to the East of Kenilworth over the plan period.
+The land comprises agricultural, recreational and other open land at Thickthorn and the sports pitches up to Glasshouse footpath and Southcrest Farm, as shown on the Concept Plan Map below which is extracted from the Joint Site Delivery Statement 19th September 2016.
 There are several different land ownerships and arrangements for promoting and delivering development.
 The adoption of the new Local Plan in 2017 released the land from the Green Belt for development.